-These activities play an important role in individual social development, as well as the building of interpersonal relationships between teachers and students, and the creating of a spirit of class 'togetherness'.
+Class camps and excursions play an important role in individual social development, as well as the building of interpersonal relationships between teachers and students, and the creating of a spirit of class 'togetherness'.
 There is no cost* for students to participate in camps and excursions, enabling all students to be included in these positive and beneficial experiences.

-- Individual Year level camps
+- Individual Year Level camps

 - Year 10 Activity Camp

 *Additional cost applies to 'voluntary' activities (outlined below).

 Voluntary excursions and activities

 Adventure Under Sail - Year 10 and 11 students have the opportunity to take part in the 5-day Adventure Under Sail experience, sailing on a 100ft gaff rigged schooner from Townsville to Cairns.

 Borneo - Year 9 and 10 students have the opportunity to take part in this hiking adventure, providing an outreach opportunity, serving in local communities.
 This 15-day trip is offered every second year, dependent upon numbers.

 Italy - Middle and Senior School students have the opportunity to take part in this international, cultural experience.
 This 10-day trip is offered every second year, dependent upon numbers.